dribdat/dribdat/USAGE.md

 ### 2. Find your team

-Every team should have a public project page on Dribdat.
+Every hackathon team should have a public project page on dribdat.

 These are sometimes categorized according to the challenge topic they address at the top of the event page, which is a kind of map of the hackathon.
 The button at the far right (&#9776;) switches to a list mode, which can also help you to find your team if there are a lot of challenges.
 Here is an example from a recent Dribdat event which uses categories: